Corporate card procedure

-- Finance Branch and the Government Banking Unit of Queensland Treasury have the authority to suspend or cancel a corporate card at any time without prior notification to the cardholder upon the request of the Chief Finance Officer (or their delegate) or IER.
+- Finance, Procurement and Facilities Division and the Government Banking Unit of Queensland Treasury have the authority to suspend or cancel a corporate card at any time without prior notification to the cardholder upon the request of the Chief Finance Officer (or their delegate) or IER.
 This might include but is not limited to, cases of card misuse, consistent reconciliation failures or if a request to undertake training is not fulfilled.

 2. Internal review of corporate card transactions

 - On a monthly basis, CCU will use the Monthly Exception reporting facility to identify high risk transactions for internal review.
 This review includes verifying that the card transactions: